 Enable ID Token Encryption This is to define whether to ID token encryption should be enabled or not.
 For a tutorial on this, see Testing OIDC Encrypted ID Token with IS.
 Enable OIDC Back Channel Logout This is to define whether OIDC back channel logout should be enabled or not.
 For more information, see Configuring OpenID Connect Back-Channel Logout.
 Scope Validators This is to define the scope validation mechanisms.
 For more information on XACML scope validation, see Validating the Scope of OAuth Access Tokens using XACML Policies.
 Token Issuer

 Select either JWT or Default as the token issuer for the service provider.

 - If you want to enable default token generation for a service provider, select Default as the Token Issuer.
-This is the default Token Issuer that is selected when you apply the WUM update.

 When you enable default token generation, the hash value of the token is stored in the ACCESS_TOKEN_HASH column, and the plain text token is stored in the ACCESS_TOKEN column